 After this, the officer will spray insecticide into the entrances, which will kill the wasps.
 This often leads to a large amount of wasps fleeing the nest, so it's best to stay indoors until the treatment is done.

-The pest control officer will normally only need to visit once to get rid of the wasps nest, but we can visit again in the unlikely event that treatment doesn't work.
+The pest control officer will normally only need to visit once to get rid of the wasps, but we can visit again in the unlikely event that treatment doesn't work.
 Please be aware that we only treat the wasps and do not remove nests.

 We don't recommend that you use DIY treatment as it can be dangerous to the environment, yourself, children and pets.